-- High Firs Primary School is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and pupils.
-Further information can be found in acceptable use policy. - High Firs Primary School will review the effectiveness of our procedures periodically to keep up with evolving cyber-crime technologies. - Andrew Kilbride, a member of the senior leadership team and Steve Geary, governor, are responsible for ensuring that our school has met the DfE cyber security standards for schools and colleges.
+- Sevenoaks Primary School is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and pupils.
+Further information can be found in the online safety and safer use of technology and social media policy. - Sevenoaks Primary School will review the effectiveness of our procedures periodically to keep up with evolving cyber-crime technologies. - Kirsty Randall DSL, a member of the senior leadership team and Mr S Leigh, governor, are responsible for ensuring that our school has met the DfE cyber security standards for schools.